 Your Diagnosis: What you should do first!

 - Request a PET/CT scan for Staging and the extent of the disease (detail below on “Staging of Cancer” section).
 Most institution will only do a CT scan because it is cheaper and they do not need to get prior approval as in a PET/CT scan (which could take 7-10 days).
 CT scans are not as detailed as PET/CT scans.
 CT looks for nodules that are big enough to show up on a CT scan.
 PET/CT scan can go down to the cellular level showing cancer activity on suspect areas, which a CT alone cannot do.
 Keep in mind the CT scan IS included in the PET/CT scan.
 The two scans are are combined to give the best detail of your cancer.
 The PET/CT scan is much better to accurately define staging (which means to see if the cancer has spread to anywhere else in your body).
 If your doctor says we always do CT’s, do not accept that.
 Ask the doctor why not a PET/CT?
 It is by far a better diagnostic tool, not only for detecting cancer to levels that a CT alone cannot do, but also the best way to see if your treatment plan is working.
-A PET/CT scan should be done before treatment starts … and then again after treatment is done (usually 2-3 weeks after treatment is complete).
+A PET/CT scan should be done before treatment starts … and then again after treatment is done (usually 1-3 months after treatment is complete).
 These results of the second PET/CT scan will tell you how this treatment option is working.
 Is the cancer receding?
 Is the cancer growing?
 Has it spread to other areas in the body?, etc..
+Do not start another round of treatment until you know the results of the first round of treatment.
 Based on your results, you can then make the best decisions for your case (more info under the “Precision Medicine” section below).
 Should I stay the course?
 Should I look at other treatment options?
 Should I look for a second set of eyes or a second opinion at another institution?
 Just doing a CT alone can not answer these question as well as doing a PET/CT.
 It is critical you get the best care possible and sometimes that takes challenging your doctor.

 - If your cancer is at stage III or IV, always request a Precision Medicine test like a DNA analysis from a LIQUID AND TISSUE BIOPSY. (explained below in the “Precision Medicine” section).
 This test will get you the Personal/Precision treatment plan that is best for you.
 If your doctor does not agree with this test, either demand it, or go to another doctor/institution.
 This is how important this step is for stage III and IV patients.
 It really bothers me that most institutions start their patients on chemotherapy before even looking for the targeted therapy results from both a liquid biopsy and tissue biopsy test.
 This is such a bad decision with the advancements of cancer treatments today.
 This is an old school practice where they may treat you as a number, and they do their standard procedures with no risk to them.
 If there are no targeted therapies for your DNA from the liquid biopsy or tissue biopsy, then the last resort is their standard procedure.
 DO NOT just start chemo because the doctor said so.
 Start with the personalized treatment first and then the standard treatment as a last resort.